 - for applicants whose native language is not English or French, a certificate from a language institute or other evidence of proficiency in English or French***;

 - any other information which the applicant deems relevant.

 Please note, that the Registry generally requires up to date original or certified copies of documents.
+If a document is originally written in any other language than English or French, a certified official translation into one of the Mechanism's official languages is required.
 Scanned copies of documents may be emailed in advance of the presentation of originals, if necessary.
 Applications containing original or certified copies should be sent by registered mail or courier to:

 |Arusha Branch||The Hague Branch|

 Accused persons who demonstrate that they cannot afford to pay for counsel, either in whole or in part, are entitled to the assignment of counsel, paid for by the Mechanism.
 Before counsel can be assigned to indigent or partially indigent accused they need to be admitted to the Rule 43 List as outlined above.
 Further, the Mechanism provides adequate remuneration for support staff assisting the assigned defence counsel.
 If the accused has means to remunerate counsel partially, the Mechanism will only cover that portion of the costs of the defence which the accused cannot bear.